liaoherui/MAEP-Python/README.md

 ### Abstract
-MAEP is a new version of LAEP and can be used to evaluate the assembly quality of metagenomics data(especially from the different sequencing platforms and different assembly strategies).  <BR/><BR/>
+MAEP is a new version of LAEP and can be used to evaluate the assembly quality of metagenomics data(especially from the different sequencing platforms and different assembly strategies).By the way ,this pipeline can support multiple samples parallel evaluation.<BR/><BR/>
 **However,MAEP can only run on KMBGI's server.It will be updated to run on other servers soon after.**

 ### Manuals